11 Minute Read

 Job description: A tutor teaches students a certain skill or subject using online video conferencing.

-Who it’s perfect for: A former teacher or educator, anyone with specialized knowledge of a specific subject, or someone who finds joy in helping others learn will feel fulfilled working as a tutor.
+Who it’s perfect for: A former teacher or educator, anyone with specialized knowledge of a specific subject, or someone who finds joy in helping others learn will enjoy working as a tutor.

 5. Customer Service Representative

-Job description: A work-from-home job in customer service might mean you’re helping someone place an order or walking a customer through the return process.
+Job description: A remote job in customer service might mean you’re helping someone place an order or walking a customer through the return process.

 If you have a nursing degree and are looking for jobs you can do from home, listen up!
 Did you know you can work as a nurse over the phone to help your patients?